mtav/script_inception_public/src/blender_scripts/README.md

 It does the setup by creating junctions in the appropriate subdirectory, i.e.: `%APPDATA%\Blender Foundation\Blender\%VERSION%\scripts`

+TODO: custompath.py creation not yet supported by script.

 Old deprecated Blender 2.49 setup information:
 ----------------------------------------------